flimflam-austin/hugo-cms-test/content/quick_reads/20180828-18-02-09-how-to-use-smarther-news/index.md

       news delivery.
     _key: card-2-fc86a361-b1f9-489f-93ba-12e7f7b5abde
   - order: 2
+    useCheckmark: false
     body: |-
       # The Cards

       * Quick.
 Concise.
 Straightforward.
-      * Non-partisan or as we like to say _“Bullet-Points Without Bias.”_
+      * Non-partisan or as we like to say_“Bullet-Points Without Bias.”_
       * Convenient and Clear.
 You should never feel like you can’t catch up.
       * We work hard so you can have more time for things that matter.
       * In 30 sec – 3 minutes, we deliver the news that makes you smarter.
     _key: card-3-6faf8d5f-7139-4ef6-b5e9-9e953ecba430
   - order: 3
+    useCheckmark: false
     body: >-
       # Why A Card Flip?